The scene: Sunshine, a mild 70 degrees, fall foliage near peak.

 Millbrook is open daily from 12:00 – 5:00 p.m.
 Do check the website for updates.

-Only minutes from Millbrook is the award winning and extremely picturesque Clinton Vineyards.
+My second stop on the Dutchess County wine trail was the award winning and extremely picturesque Clinton Vineyards.
 The owner, Phyllis Feder, was busy preparing for a busload of wine and food writers when I arrived, but generously sat with me for about thirty minutes and gave me some insight into what makes Clinton Vineyards special.

 Ben Feder (founder of Clinton Vineyards and Phyllis’ late husband), was a reknowned artist who dreamed of having a world class winery in the Hudson Valley, but understood that the climate was somewhat limiting.
 He chose to specialize in the Seyval grape, which could withstand the Hudson Valley winters.